When Should You Dismiss a Sales Lead?

 Situation 1: The Buyer Does Not Have the Means to Purchase

-Some leads simply don’t have the appropriate resources to take advantage of your product or service while others are mum about budget information, afraid that revealing it too early might preempt your best offer.
+Some leads simply don’t have the appropriate resources to take advantage of your product or service.
+In contrast, others are mum about budget information, afraid that revealing it too early might preempt your best offer.
 So, how can you tell the difference?

-Generally, you can tell if a client is serious by the amount of work they’re putting into the process.
+Generally, you can tell if a client is serious by the amount of work into the process.
 Do they show up for meetings?
-Are they involving other stakeholders?
-Can they articulate their need for your service or product?
-If none of these things are true, they may simply be on a fishing expedition and don’t actually have the intention or the means to purchase.
+Do they involve other stakeholders?
+If none of these things are true, they may simply be on a fishing expedition and don’t have the intention or the means to purchase.
 In situations such as these, it’s usually best to walk away as amicably as possible.

 Situation 2: They Don’t Have the Authority